Ddaniela13/LearningToDraw/README.md

 # Learning to Draw: Emergent Communication through Sketching

 This is the __official__ code for the paper ["Learning to Draw: Emergent Communication through Sketching"](https://arxiv.org/abs/2106.02067).
-The paper demonstrates that it is possible to for a communication channel based on line drawing to emerge between agents.
-Furthermore we show that with a simple additional self-supervised loss that the drawings the agent produces are interpretable by humans.

 <p align="center">
   <a href="https://arxiv.org/abs/2106.02067">ArXiv</a> •